rafaelbenetti/nodejs-mid-test/README.md

 ### Throttling devices

 The goal of building this rest api is the opportunity to provide a throttling feature.
 When ENABLED, all data posted to `/positions` are going to be verified.
 If the deviceId informed in the url matches with a list of "blocked" devices, it returns HTTP 403 and prevent the data to be saved in the main datastore.
-Of course, if disabled, it ignores the blaclist and everything should work fine.
+Of course, if disabled, it ignores the blacklist and everything should work fine.

 ## Things you can't do when building your application
 * We don't want additional features.
 Plese, stay focused on what is being requested;